sidechained/TrainingTheBeagle/Tutorials/_essential/backup.md

 ### Restoring an SD Card from a Disk Image

-- restoring a disk image  operating system, software and settings
+- restoring from a disk image completely overwrites the card, replacing the operating system, software and settings
-- for multi-beagle installations, it can be a useful way to ensure that each beagle is running the same software
+- for multi-beagle installations, restoring from the same image can be a useful way to ensure that each beagle is running the same software
 - however, restoring multiple SD cards takes a long time
 - if you just want to add or remove files to multiple beagleboards, a better approach here might be to create a bash install/uninstall script (see separate tutorial)